arborter/CS50-Big-Projects/Finance Web Application/readme.md

 Sell:
 A user can sell any share of his stocks.
 The stock sold will update the SQL table for the user's transactions and state therein that something was sold.
 Should the user type more shares than the user possesses, an error message will be displayed stating that the user has insufficient shares.

+History:
+This window shows a list of a users transactions: what time something was sold or bought and what shares were sold or bought.